Ficool

 Aris waved her hand lazily.
 "Come on, White, don't be so grumpy.
 We're here to help, remember?"

 "Help with what, exactly?"
-I crossed my arms.
+White crossed his arms.

 Before she could answer, Luna's calm voice floated from the kitchen.